ebasso/sterling-b2b-samples/business-process/rename-with-regex-java-task/README.md

 **Tip**: you can use a code list to store matchPattern and replacePattern to your BP be more dynamic.

+**Note**: Java Task is compiled every time it is executed and can affect performance.
+Using the code as part of Custom Service is much better from performance point of view.

 ## Sample 1: Rename file **XYZ_AB_0193_20012021_001594.TXT** to **CB_202101220_594.TXT**

 ```XML